You are here

 Foot massage soothes eighty kinds of vata dosha disorders, relieves tension and stress, promotes mental balance and induces sound sleep.
 It has a beneficial effect on relaxing the nervous system that connects the head area to our feet, where the five important energy or marma points (talahridaya, kshipra, kurcha, kurchashira and gulpha) through which our life energy (prana) passes are located.
 Rubbing the feet in this way revitalizes the whole body and improves blood and lymphatic circulation.

 There is a very close connection between the feet, eyes and ears.
 Therefore, by regularly massaging the feet, we can effectively prevent visual and hearing impairments.
-Rubbing the feet and ankles with warm sesame oil or VATA, PITTA, KAPHA or BHRINGARAJ oil is ideal to be done in the evening before going to bed as it promotes healthy sleep.
+Rubbing the feet and ankles with warm sesame oil or VATA oil, PITTA oil, KAPHA oil or BHRINGARAJ oil is ideal to be done in the evening before going to bed as it promotes healthy sleep.
 According to Sushruta Samhita's text, it is sufficient to perform foot massage in a regular daily routine for 5 minutes to achieve the desired effects.

 Massage technique performed on the foot